Weakly intrusive low-rank approximation method for nonlinear parameter-dependent equations: Approximation of residuals and preconditioners with unknown low-rank structures

 The selection of interpolation points does not satisfy an optimality condition but in contrast to standard EIM, it does not require the evaluation of $R(\xi)$ for all $\xi$.
 The condition $R(\xi^\star_{r})-\cI_{r-1}[R](\xi^\star_{r})\neq 0$ ensures that the system of equations~\eqref{eq:residual_aca} admits a unique solution (see~\cite{Bebendorf2014}).
+Assuming that the number of rejections is $o(1)$, the cost of the first $r$ iterations of this algorithm is $O(r^4+Nr^2)$. \begin{remark} Note that the cost of interpolation can be drastically reduced when the structure of the residual is partially known (see Section~\ref{sec:appr-resid-prec}).
+Equation~\eqref{eq:struct_i_r_range} requires the computation of $s$ entries of $\gamma$ (i.e.\ $i_{r+1}\in\{1,\hdots,s\}$), while Equation~\eqref{eq:blind_i_r_range} requires $N$ components of the residual $R$ (i.e.\ $i_{r+1}\in\{1,\hdots,N\}$). \end{remark}